Xilinx/meta-amd-edf/README.build.md

 10. Manually configure a tap interface for your build system.
 As root run
    <path-to>/sources/poky/scripts/runqemu-gen-tapdevs, which should generate a
    list of tap devices.
-Once tap interfaces are successfully create you should be able to see all the interfaces by running ifconfig command.
+Once the tap interfaces are successfully created, you should be able to see all the interfaces by running the ifconfig command.
       ```
       $ sudo ./<path-to-layer>/poky/scripts/runqemu-gen-tapdevs $(id -g $USER) 4
       ```